2017

 2017-0321 2 Aug 2017 Brighton and Hove

-Concerns summary The lack of local in-patient detox facilities and long waiting lists are unacceptable.
+Concerns summary (AI summary) The lack of local in-patient detox facilities and long waiting lists are unacceptable.
 A more collaborative approach for dual diagnosis patients is critically needed, as current separation of care increases risk.

 Hayley Sheehan